ZhengshengWei/zhengshengwei.github.io/collection.md

   - [distill](https://distill.pub/): A Web dedicate to clear explanations of Machine Learning.
 + movies
   - [American underdog]():A true story around Kurt Warner who is super sport star in NFL.
+  - [Extraction](): A mercenary rescued a kidnapped son of businessman in india.
+  - [Den of thieves]():A bunch of guys tried to heist the largest reserved bank in LA.
 + series & documents
 + books
 + media/course: